ISARLab

 • We invite participants to submit 2 pages + references extended abstracts.

 • The allowed paper length is 2+N, meaning 2 pages for the paper content, plus any number of pages for the references.
+Be aware that longer papers will be automatically REJECTED.

 • All papers must be submitted through the CMT Microsoft online submission system.